"Charlie Brown" voice actor pleads guilty to threat charges

 Robbins was arrested in February on probation violations for cutting off his GPS monitor and drinking.

-In September, he was charged with threatening the mobile park manager and making other threats including one against a judge, a jailhouse solicitation to kill Sheriff Gore and vandalizing his cell.
+In September, he was charged with threatening the mobile park manager and making other threats including one against a judge, a jailhouse solicitation to kill Sheriff Gore and vandalising his cell.

 Robbins was first arrested in 2013 for harassing and threatening a former girlfriend and the plastic surgeon who enhanced her breasts.
 He pled guilty and was sentenced to eight months in residential drug treatment and five years probation, according to court records.

-Since then, he has made court appearances during which his behavior was erratic, crying through one and threatening the judge during another.
+Since then, he has made court appearances during which his behaviour was erratic, crying through one and threatening the judge during another.

-On Tuesday, Robbins told a judge that his behavior was caused by paranoid schizophrenia and bi-polar disorder, Daly said.
+On Tuesday, Robbins told a judge that his behaviour was caused by paranoid schizophrenia and bi-polar disorder, Daly said.

 Prosecutors agreed to seek a sentence of four years and eight months when Robbins is sentenced in December.